Christmas carnage: Sensex crashes 981 pts, Nifty finishes below 18,000 | Headlines

 The rupee declined by 7 paise to close at 82.86 (provisional) against the US dollar on Friday due to firm crude oil prices and steep losses in domestic stocks.

-Foreign institutional investors (FIIs) bought shares worth a net Rs 928.63 crore on Thursday, according to exchange data.
+Foreign institutional investors (FIIs) offloaded shares worth a net Rs 706.84 crore on Friday, according to exchange data.

 ALSO READ